 This program is coordinated by Marymount's Educational Partnerships program to provide customized education to employees of a client corporation or organization.
 The University can provide classes on-site at the client's location.
-The six courses leading to the certificate of Management Studies are selected by the corporate or organizational sponsor from those offered by the School of Business Administration.
+The six courses leading to the certificate of Management Studies are selected by the corporate or organizational sponsor from those offered by the School of Business Administration in consultation with Marymount faculty or graduate program directors.
 These courses would be especially chosen to meet the needs of the individual organization, but must be approved by the dean of the School of Business Administration.
 Students may be eligible to transition to a School of Business Administration degree program upon the successful completion of this certificate program.